porn-records/Porn-Records/README.md

   - [Buzz words and keyword](#buzz-words-and-keyword)
   - [Contact](#contact)

-# Porn Records
-This is an endeavor to find porn domains and list them in the shortest as possible format it can be done.
-This means we are not generating any pre-configured output zone files in this project, we are simply only storing, and verifying the availability's of the records.

 We do however serve a full DNS RPZ Firewall zone from [adult.mypdns.cloud][adult.mypdns.cloud] purely based of the records